Early Childhood Guides

 Middle School Guides

 Laura Faudree came to Undercroft in 1998 when her son was three years old.
-She served as a room parent, PTA Co-Chair and Undercroft board member before beginning her Montessori training and joining the staff as the middle school guide in 2005.
-Laura received her AMS Secondary I certification from Houston Montessori Center, attended the University of Oklahoma and received a Bachelor of Fine Arts degree in Art History and a Master of Library & Information Studies.
-She has taught in Tulsa area schools since 1993.
+She served as a room parent, PTA Co-Chair and Undercroft board member before beginning her Montessori training and joining the staff as the middle school guide in 2004.
+Laura received her AMS Secondary I certification from Houston Montessori Center.
+She attended the University of Oklahoma and received a Bachelor of Fine Arts degree in Art History and a Master of Library & Information Studies.
+Laura has taught in Tulsa area schools since 1993.
 She credits the Montessori philosophy and her association with Undercroft for igniting her passion for helping youth build confidence in their abilities and become independent life-long learners.

 Donna Vandiver joined the Undercroft middle school team in 2012, bringing over 20 years of teaching experience in both formal and informal education.
 She holds a Bachelor’s of Science in Middle School Education from the University of Missouri, a Master’s of Science in Human Resource Administration from Southeast Missouri State University, and a Master’s of Science in Library and Media Education from Portland State University.
-She currently holds state teaching licenses in both Missouri and Oregon.
-In 2013, Donna started her Montessori Secondary I Training through Cincinnati Montessori Secondary Teacher Education Program in Cincinnati, Ohio.
-She will complete her training and Montessori certification in 2014.
-Donna and her husband moved to Tulsa when he accepted the position of Executive Director of the Tulsa Children’s Museum.
+Donna currently holds a lifetime Missouri state teaching license.
+Donna received her Montessori Secondary I & II certification in December 2014 from CMStep in Cincinnati Ohio.
+Donna and her husband moved to Tulsa when he accepted the position of Executive Director/CEO of the Tulsa Children’s Museum – Discovery Lab.
 In Portland, he was the VP of Exhibits at the Oregon Museum of Science and industry.
 They have one son who attended Oregon State University and works for Denso Corporation as a Mechanical Design Engineer.
-Donna is excited to be part of the Undercroft community and looks forward to many years of learning and working with the UMS middle school students and program.
+Donna is excited to be part of the Undercroft community and looks forward to many more years of learning and working with the UMS middle school students and program.

 Mary Fox – Learning Specialist